projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-overview.rst

    vSBL System Context Diagram

-The vSBL image is released as a part of the Service OS root filesystem (rootfs).
-The vSBL is copied to the User VM memory by the VM manager in the Service VM while creating the User VM virtual BSP of the User VM.
+The vSBL image is released as a part of the Service VM root filesystem (rootfs).
+The vSBL is copied to the User VM memory by the VM Manager in the Service VM while creating the User VM virtual BSP of the User VM.
 The Service VM passes the start of vSBL and related information to HV.
 HV sets the guest RIP of the User VM's virtual BSP as the start of vSBL and related guest registers, and launches the User VM virtual BSP.
 The vSBL starts running in the virtual real mode within the User VM.
 Conceptually, vSBL is part of the User VM runtime.

-In the current design, the vSBL supports booting Android guest OS or Linux guest OS using the same vSBL image.
+In the current design, the vSBL supports booting an Android guest OS or Linux guest OS using the same vSBL image.

-For an Android VM, the vSBL will load and verify trusty OS first, and trusty OS will then load and verify Android OS according to the Android OS verification mechanism.
+For an Android VM, the vSBL loads and verifies the trusty OS first.
+The trusty OS then loads and verifies the Android OS according to the Android OS verification mechanism.

 OVMF Bootloader